alptugan/blog-teaching/content/Research/P-Piezo Sensors.md

 As shown in the Figure XX, the case for the piezo and preamp circuit was covered with sticky conductive aluminum tape to avoid external magnetic field causing the background hum noise.

 #### Casing V3
 Third version of the case has ticker case.
 Placing the magnet into the case can be problematic.
 The  solder points on the piezo are protruding.
 It causes an empty space under the magnet.
 The bottom closed part of the case plus the extra space between the piezo cause the magnet to reduce its magnetic power.
 It also makes the build process harder to fit materials inside the case within the preamp circuit.
-To overcome magnetic power-loss and easing the assembly process, nineteen 2x4 (radius x height) cylindrical holes around the piezo under the case and attach magnets inside those holes (Figure XXX).
+To overcome magnetic power-loss and easing the assembly process, nineteen 2x4 mm (radius x height) cylindrical holes around the piezo under the case and attach magnets inside those holes (Figure XXX).

 ![[piezo-preamp-casev3.jpg|center|500]]

+After the case 3D printing is done, since the hole radius are too tiny, a drill is used to larger the holes to fit magnets inside them.
+Also the inside of the box is sealed with aluminium foil tape to isolate magnetic field-based electric signal.

+The assembly process is straight forward according for the housing for the piezo.
+A small PCB used to hold the circuit components of the preamp.
+The components soldered onto the PCB according to the diagram (Figure XXX).

 ### Version 03
 ![[2n5457.jpg|center]]